Sopamo/double-vue/README.md

 ```

 Define the data that you want to receive as *state* with methods starting with `get`, followed by an uppercase letter.
-Thise data will automatically be fetched when Double initializes.
+This data will automatically be fetched when Double initializes.

 All other public methods are available as actions: